 Faculty have worked individually and collectively to address the first area.
 (We do not have the authority to improve the second and, in fact, college decisions have worsened that situation.
-With only faculty initiative to work with, we are encouraged that the most recent data confirm that the student equity gap among music students is now equal to that of the college overall, that this represents a significant improvement from an 17% gap to an 10% gap today - closing nearly half the distance to the target.
-This is a very significant positive step towards the college equity gap goal.
+While we experienced a 5% drop in success rates among targeted groups from 2015-16, we have still seen an overall improvement in the past five years, from 61% in 2012, to 65% in 2016, 17, but we now see a 15% gap from the college success rate, and a 13% gap from targeted to non-targeted groups.
 Improving the situation described in #2 should support additional improvements for our students.

-III.C Plan if Success Rate of Targeted Group(s) is Below 60%:

-With two exceptions, success rates by targeted student groups are above 60%.
-During the final year of the three-year data sequence, success rates for African American students were reported to be 55% and success rates for Pacific Islander students were 58%.
+III.C Plan if Success Rate of Targeted Group(s) is Below 60%: With only one exception, success rates by targeted student groups are above 60%.
+During the final year of the three-year data sequence from 2012-13 to 2016-17, success rates for African American students have risen from 50 to 56%; while 2015-16 saw some losses, with success at 53%, a three percent increase in success was reported for 2016-17.

-Reported success rates in the department for African American students have varied over a large range during the past half dozen years, but have stabilized in recent years, from 2012's low of 50% to 53% in 2015-16.
-Large swings in success rates may have several causes, but one is probably the relatively small number of African American students represented in the music program, typically amounting to perhaps 60-70 grades per academic year.
 Regardless of any single year's figure, achieving higher success rates among African American students is a critical concern.
-We are encouraged that the success rate of this cohort has again risen by 5% to 53%, but not satisfied, since the gap between this group and the average remains too large.
+We are encouraged that the success rate of this cohort has again risen to its current rate of 56%, but not satisfied, since the gap between this group and the average remains too large.